dgis/emu48android/ReadMe.txt

 TODO

+- Add the possibility to load and save the flash in another file.
+- Add the possibility to deactivate the zoom.
+- Sometimes, the calculator seems to lag and finally freeze.
 - In Chrome OS:
     - The timezone seems to be GMT (localtime_r not right?)!
     - sometimes there is no OK button in the KML Script Compilation Result.